nramenta/bento/README.md

 Adjust the host and port as necessary.
 Replace all instances of index.php above with your front controller file.

+## Example Application

+There is a simple blog application found in `examples/blog` that shows off all the major features and usage of Bento.
+Refer to its `README.md` for more info.

 ## Usage

 The canonical "Hello, World!" example: